alanfgh/imouto/README.md

 ## Installing a local instance

-- Install the requirements above.
+- Install the software (Git, VirtualBox, Vagrant) mentioned in the requirements above.

 - Open a terminal.
 Windows users can run Git Bash (which comes with Git for Windows).
 In the terminal, clone Imouto’s repository and go into the cloned directory by running the following commands: